daniel-ginting/SmartBrain/README.md

 ## Quick Preview

-For a quick preview of the app, click the link below:
+For a quick preview of the app, click the link belo

 https://smart-brain-daniel-2022.herokuapp.com/